Victorian front garden transformation – Long Ditton

 Objective

-To modernise the front garden of a Victorian house in Long Ditton, transforming it into an easy-to-maintain driveway while preserving the classic architectural charm.
+To modernise the front garden of a Victorian house in Long Ditton, turning it into an easy-to-maintain driveway and approach that does justice to the period property behind it.

 Client brief